-- The planning team is charged with the work of School Improvement Plan/Comprehensive Education Plan. empowered to make decisions and shape programs that will strengthen the education provided to students and lead to the highest standards of achievement.
+- The planning team is charged with the work of Improvement School Plans/Comprehensive Education Plans, empowered to make decisions and shape programs that will strengthen the education provided to students and lead to meeting the Superintendent's Annual Goals.
 The team's work shall be guided by research on School Improvement Plan/Comprehensive Education Plan, empowered to make decision, and shape programs that will strengthen the education provided to students and lead to the highest standards of achievement.
-The team's work shall be guided by research on school effectiveness characterized innovation, by restructuring of conventional approaches, and the most effective practices. - Each school or team within a school (e.g., house, cluster, school-within-a-school) shall negotiate with the District School Improvement Plan/Comprehensive Education Plan Review Team, agreement on baseline data, improvement goals, and improvement strategies, as well as on the additional resources, support, and conditions that may be indicated.
-The School Improvement Plan/Comprehensive Education Plan which identifies priorities and values of a school based on a needs assessment shall be an on-going plan, reviewed, and upgraded annually that is binding for all parties.
-The plan will and should include a commitment to make annual progress reports to the school community.
+The team's work shall be guided by research on school effectiveness characterized by innovation, restructuring of conventional approaches, and the most effective practices. - Each school or team within a school (e.g., house, cluster, school-within-a-school) shall negotiate with the District School Improvement Plan/Comprehensive Education Plan Review Team, an agreement on baseline data, improvement goals, and improvement strategies, as well as on the additional resources, support, and conditions that may be indicated.
+The School Improvement Plan/Comprehensive Education Plan which identifies the priorities and values of a school based on a needs assessment shall be an on-going plan, reviewed, and upgraded annually that is binding for all parties.
+The plan will and should include a commitment to make annual progress reports to the school community, consisting of reviewing all